ChickenSquiggles/ChickenLib/README.md

 # ChickenLib
-A library that I created for c++ that just has some helpful things for c++.
+A library that I created for c++ that just has some helpful things for creating a program in the console using c++.
 ## Features include:
 ```
 Easy Console Color Changing